Manzanit0/Optimg/README.md

 * A Kraken.io account

 ## Getting started

-Make sure you populate `src/appsettings.json` with the appropriate values.

 The project uses Terraform for automating the creation of the required infrastructure and dotnet CLI for testing the lambda remotely.
 You can also use the SAM CLI if you prefer,